 Assign employees to jobs

-Before you map your chart of accounts by jobs, make sure each employee and contractor is assigned to at least one job.
+Before you map your chart of accounts by jobs, make sure each employee is assigned to at least one job.
 Here's how:

 Salaried employees: edit their job title.